 One of Europe’s top architecture meccas

-The Alpine country of Switzerland sports dozens of innovative, eye-popping buildings and gorgeous interior designs by internationally renowned architects, making it one of Europe’s top architecture meccas.
+The Alpine country of Switzerland sports dozens of innovative, eye-popping buildings by internationally renowned architects, making it one of Europe’s top architecture meccas.
 Discover Germany takes a look at which buildings should be visited on your next visit.

 There are many reasons to visit Switzerland, including great museums, the natural surroundings, enchanting old towns, bustling city centres, exciting exhibitions or the wonderful food (think chocolate, cheese, wine).
 However, what many visitors overlook is the wealth of impressive architecture from past and present.
 After all, in addition to many medieval buildings, the country has a vast range of contemporary architecture on offer.
 Let us take a look at some of these.

 Built in Bern by architect Renzo Piano, this impressive building houses a museum complex which honours artist Paul Klee.
 Its distinctive look enchants with three steel and glass ‘hills’ and it looks almost like the building grows right out of the grassy field.

 The ‘Messe Basel’ can be found in Basel.
 Built by the famous pair of architects, Herzog & de Meuron, the extension to the Messe Basel exhibition centre has become a trademark of Basel’s cityscape.
 The star architects replaced two of the older halls with an extension that stacks three new ten-metre-high halls on top of each other.
 The brushed aluminium clads make this extension a real eye-catcher not to be missed.